josbeir/cakephp-docs-md/docs/4/en/tutorials-and-examples/blog-auth-example/auth.md

 `$this->request->getAttribute('authentication')` from your controller actions.
 All your pages will be restricted as the `AuthenticationComponent` is checking the result on every request.
-When it fails to find any authenticated user, it'll redirect the user to the [Users / login](users/login.md) page.
+When it fails to find any authenticated user, it'll redirect the user to the `/users/login` page.
 Note at this point, the site won't work as we don't have a login page yet.
 If you visit your site, you'll get an "infinite redirect loop".
 So, let's fix that!